 The museum is governed by its board of trustees.
 There are currently eight trustees, who are also directors of the museum company.

 Andy Clark became a founding trustee of The National Museum of Computing in 2005 in response to an invitation from the late Tony Sale.
-He is the current Chairman of Trustees.
+He was the chairman of trustees until 2017 and remains a trustee.

 Working in real-time computing since the late 1970s, Andy started his career in the flight simulation industry modelling navigation and communications systems.
 Subsequently he worked in designing and implementing telemetry and control systems before specialising in Computer and Information Systems Security and Cryptology in 1984.